TracyGJG/transducer_lens/ReadMe.md

 4. We then calculate the postage cost according to the customer's preferred method of dispatch.
 This uses the `conditional` function with the _postageCosts_ data set.

-5. Once the array has been processed with use a reducer function to consolidate the information into a summary.

 #### The Product

 The output of the full process is too lengthy to be documented here so I suggest you try running the example yourself.